CygnusNetworks/asterisk-usecallmanager/README.md

 Many thanks to the UseCallManager project for providing the patches and the maintainer Gareth Palmer.

-See: https://github.com/sponsors/usecallmanagernz for sponsorship the project.
+See: https://github.com/sponsors/usecallmanagernz for sponsorship of the usecallmanager project.